FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-04-01-lena-zavaroni-and-guests.md

 subtitle: BBC Television Centre
 description: Believed to be a recording for an episode of Lena Zavaroni and Music.
 image: /assets/images/BBC/ticket-1979-04-01.jpg
-categories: [BBC Television, Lena Zavaroni and Music]
+categories: [Lena Zavaroni and Music]
 ---

 Believed to be a recording for an episode of Lena Zavaroni and Music.